Will (Thames barge)

 Will is a Thames sailing barge, built in Great Yarmouth by Fellows & Co in 1925.
 She is 97.6 ft long, 23.1 ft across and 9.6 ft deep.
 Will Everard, as she was originally known, was commissioned as one of four steel barges; the largest ever built.
 She is a mulie, with a spritsail rigged mainmast, a topmast and a gaff-rigged mizzen.
 She has a flat bottom with leeboards as is customary for Thames sailing barges.
 As one of the last sailing cargo vessels to operate in UK waters she left trade in 1966.
 After a few years lying derelict, she was refitted and eventually entered into the service of P&O (Peninsular and Oriental Steam Navigation Company) where she was used as a floating board room until 1999.
 This role in corporate hospitality continued and she now is fully engaged in private charter work.
-She currently operates out of the Pool of London from a base at Hermitage Community Moorings, Reeds Wharf and St Katherine Docks for cruises through London, the east coast and beyond.
+She currently operates out of the Pool of London from a base at Hermitage Community Moorings, Reeds Wharf and St Katharine Docks for cruises through London, the east coast and beyond.